Muirfield/pmimporter/README.md

 It supports the following formats:

-- McRegion (Minecraft PC Edition pre1.2)
+- McRegion: Minecraft PC Edition pre1.2
-- Anvil (Minecraft PC Edition v1.2 and better)
+- Anvil: Minecraft PC Edition v1.2 and better
+- PMF: PocketMine v1.3.  **READ-ONLY** format.
+- mcpe0.2.0: Minecraft PE finite worlds.   **READ-ONLY** format.

 **TODO:**
-- PMF (PocketMine v1.3)
-- mcpe020 (Minecraft PE 0.2.0-0.8.1)
-- LevelDB (Minecraft PE 0.9.0)
+- LevelDB: Minecraft PE v0.9.0 (or better) infinite worlds.

+* * *

 When importing Minecraft PC Edition world maps (Anvil and McRegion formats) it will analyze the used blocks to make sure that only blocks supported